-Our DNA match lists can be overwhelming sometimes, especially the first few times you examine it.
+The DNA match list can be overwhelming, especially at first glance.
 If you got your DNA test results back and you have a first cousin match, this post will help you understand what a first cousin match really means and how this person might be related to you.

 Whether you are looking for biological family, or know most of your family and have a mysterious first cousin match, or just want to know what a first cousin match would like like on your results, you’ll learn something here.

 When I first tested my DNA with Ancestry, which was more than five years ago at this point, I saw a few names under the first cousin category who were unfamiliar to me.
 However, I also saw the name of a known first cousin, so I knew that the results were accurate.

 What does a first cousin match look like on my DNA results?

 Depending on which company you test with, your first cousin match may look slightly different than what you see below.
 You’ll notice that each company has a “relationship range” that they include along with the general category of first cousin.

 DNA testing companies are gradually moving away from placing our matches into specific categories, as it does occasionally cause confusion.
 Instead, you will most likely see your first cousins placed into more general categories such as “Close Family”, such as they are on Ancestry DNA’s list.